 Fortunately, there’s a specialized form of therapy unique to artists and performers that can help you heal from past traumas or current relationship problems so you can live a healthy, happier life on and off stage.

-Relationship Therapy Can Help Improve Emotional Health So You Can Live Your Best Creative Life
+Relationship Counseling Can Help Improve Emotional Health So You Can Live Your Best Creative Life

-During our first sessions, my focus will be on developing an open, honest relationship with you.
+During our first relationship counseling sessions, my focus will be on developing an open, honest relationship with you.
 By taking time to get to know you and the ways relationship problems are affecting your creativity and happiness, I can tailor my approach to your specific needs and goals.
 For example, if you are struggling to articulate your needs to family, friends, partner or crew, we’ll practice communication skills and techniques that you can use on a daily basis.
-Additionally, we’ll take time to explore the root of the original emotional trauma that is affecting your relationships so you can work toward lasting healing and change.
+Emotionally-focused therapy is a service I offer here in Los Angeles where we’ll take time to explore the root of the original emotional trauma that is affecting your relationships so you can work toward lasting healing and change.
 You can learn to recognize self-sabotaging patterns and replace them with relationship interactions that promote genuine connection to yourself, your partner, your art and the audience.
 And this will help you create healthier and more authentic connections that will allow you to grow as a performer or artist.